 There are several Database Connection Pools already available, both within Apache products and elsewhere.
 This Commons package provides an opportunity to coordinate the efforts required to create and maintain an efficient, feature-rich package under the ASF license.

-The commons-dbcp package relies on code in the commons-pool package to provide the underlying object pool mechanisms that it utilizes.
+The commons-dbcp2 package relies on code in the commons-pool2 package to provide the underlying object pool mechanisms that it utilizes.

 DBCP now comes in three different versions to support different versions of JDBC.
 Here is how it works:

 DBCP 2 binaries should be used by applications running under Java 7.

 DBCP 1.4 binaries should be used by applications running under Java 6.